Why do I need a dental crowns?

 - There are many situations that require crowns.
 The following are the most common:

-- When the tooth is worn down, cracked a cusp off, or has erosion at the gum line
+- The teeth are worn down, cracked a cusp off, or has erosion at the gum line

 - To improve your smile by changing the shapes or covering blemishes.
 This is more commonly done with veneers unless the tooth has been heavily restored.

-- Most implants are restored by screwing a crown into them.
+- Most implants are restored by screwing a cap into them.

 Why can’t I just get a filling?